tee3/homedir/README.md

 This is not exactly the same as running Emacs with `~/.emacs`, but it is close enough for experimentation.

+## support for ssh

+This includes `~/.ssh/config` file to configure SSH.
+This is intended to be portable across all systems including Windows.

+The `~/.ssh/config` file includes all files in the directory `~/.ssh/config.d`.
+This is intended for configuration parameters that are sensitive and should not be shared on a public server.

+The user is required to move the current contents of `~/.ssh/config` before migrating to this approach since it is a fairly complicated process.
+One approach is to move the existing `~/.ssh/config` file to a file in `~/.ssh/config.d`.
+This will override all settings in the shared `~/.ssh/config` file.

 ## support for git

 This includes `~/.gitconfig`, `~/.gitignore`, and `~/.gitattributes`